Oniverse: Operations

-In 2009, one of its commercials drew criticism for featuring a rearranged version of the Italian national anthem (Inno di Mameli) for advertising purposes.
+In 2009, one of its commercials drew criticism for featuring a rearranged version of Inno di Mameli, the Italian national anthem, for advertising purposes.

 Philanthropy

-The group supports the San Zeno Foundation, a non-profit organization that funds educational and vocational training projects in Europe, Asia, Africa, and Latin America.
+The group supports the San Zeno Foundation, a nonprofit organization that funds educational and vocational training projects in Europe, Asia, Africa, and Latin America.

-Ownership and Management
+Ownership and management

 Sandro Veronesi remains chairman and majority shareholder.
 His three sons, Marcello, Matteo, and Federico Veronesi, are also involved in the business.
-Marcello Veronesi is CEO for the United States operations.
+Marcello Veronesi is C.E.O. of United States operations.